bitgn/bitgn.github.io/pac/02_participant_quickstart.md

 All sessions still contribute to the **live leaderboard**.

 ## Where to get help
-- Status: check the status page first
+- Status: check the Status page (https://status.bitgn.com/) first
-- Technical support: email
+- Technical support: biz@abdullin.com
-- Updates + Q&A: newsletter (comments)
+- Updates + Q&A: Newsletter (https://bitgn.substack.com/) (comments)

 ## What to prepare before 11 Apr 2026
 - Agent runs end-to-end on practice tasks